PALAIS DE DANSE.

 PHONO.
 (Disque à saphir)

 See Len Watts and Frank Andrews, HD 108; Frank Andrews FTR 30, 2009.
 In October 1908, Lacroix & Co. of Jewin Street, London advertised the vertically-cut Phono discs.
 At the same time, they also advertised lateral-cut Phoebus discs (see above).
 Few Phono discs are known to exist.
 They were manufactured by the Compagnie Internationale Phonétique, their trade mark being a CIP monogram, and the label bears a faun playing a pipe.
-It is conjectured that the British material was recorded in London by the Clarion concern (again, see Phoebus above for further explanation).
 The British artistes included banjoist John Pidoux, singers Tom Kinniburgh and William Warwick, plus comic songs by Pete Brown, Roger Parker and Owen Way.
 These records are some of the scarcest ever issued in the U.K. We have never found one, but we are extremely grateful to Oleg Kraiowsky for kindly sending the above image.
 It is indeed a handsome label – note also the rare speed of 70 rpm.
 (Inusable does not mean ‘unusable’, but ‘hard-wearing’ or ‘everlasting’.)

 Dr. Rainer Lotz kindly sent this obscure German item, which neatly summarises two lesser-known aspects of record marketing ca. 1910 – 1920.
 First, multi-lingual titling.
 These were intended, we think, to induce factors and merchants to buy a large quantity from the manufacturing company, then sell them on to some, or preferably all, the various countries where those languages were current.
 This is not to say that they actually appeared in all those countries.
 There was merely the potential that they might.
 Because of this, all such labels appear here.
 Second, the disposal of unwanted or bankrupt stock by another vendor, who simply over-stuck their own label.
 These could take many forms.
 This one is typical, being (more or less) a half-label, stuck rather hastily over what might be a Dacapo record, but one which bears no catalogue number.
 The heraldic shield seems to have the letter ‘W’ emblazoned on it.
 This might well be a clue to the vendor of Phonothek records, though it is unlikely that we shall ever know who they were!
 Date?
 Perhaps circa 1910…